Nundinae

 The nundinae (/nənˈdɪnaɪ/, /-niː/), sometimes anglicized to nundines, were the market days of the ancient Roman calendar, forming a kind of weekend including, for a certain period, rest from work for the ruling class (patricians).

 The nundinal cycle, market week, or eight-day week (nundinum or internundinum) was the cycle of days preceding and including each nundinae.
 These were marked on fasti using nundinal letters from A to H. The earliest form of the Roman calendar is sometimes said to have included exactly 38 such cycles, running for 304 days from March to December before an unorganized expanse of about 50 winter days.
 The lengths of the Republican and Julian calendars, however, were not evenly divisible by 8; under these systems, the nundinae fell on a different letter each year.
-These letters formed the basis of the later Christian dominical letters.
+The letters A to G, for the seven days of the week, formed the basis of the later Christian dominical letters.

 Name

 The name nūndinae (/la/) was apparently formed from an early form of nōnus ("ninth") and -din- ("day"), (Note: The equivalent etymology from novem ("nine") and diēs ("day") is given by Festus.) a root related to diēs and ultimately the Proto-Indo-European root reconstructed as *dyew- ("to shine").
 It is now glossed as an adjective modifying an understood feriae ("festival; holiday"), (Note: Cornelius Labeo, Fastorum Libri, Book I, cited in Macrobius.) but not all Romans considered it to be one: a writer named Titius listed the nundinae as a "customary occasion" (sollemnes) and the Roman pontiffs themselves told the augur Messala that they did not consider the nones or nundinae to be religious occasions.
 (Note: Julius Modestus, Quaestiones Confusae, cited in Macrobius.)
 Like feriae and the names of most other recurring days of the Roman calendar, nundinae always appeared as a plural in classical Latin, even in references to a single day.
 The English form "nundine", following French nundines, similarly appeared only as a plural at first, although it is now used in the singular number for individual days.
 In Roman inscriptions, the word was abbreviated nvn.

 The form nundinum for the span between the nundinae seems to have been standard in early Latin, but only appears in compounds (internundinum, trinundinum, &c.) and phrases (inter nundinum) in the classical period.

 The name of the 8-day cycle is based upon the Latin word for "nine" because the Romans tended to count dates inclusively.
 Each nundinae was thought to follow the next after a 9-day interval because the first day was included in the count.